Facial and head area release and energy activation, meditation record for June 2025.

 The nasal bone broke as if it were being torn off again.

 About a month ago, I also experienced something similar, with cracks appearing, and then an increase in energy flowing into the forehead and crown.
 However, it didn't seem to last very long.
 This time, I'm again loosening the rigidity of each part of the head, especially focusing on loosening the forehead and the area behind the eyebrows.
 Considering that the skin of the forehead seemed to be separated from the skull, I felt that the base of the nose was being pulled apart again, as if there was a hard mask on it, or as if a hard glass plate was breaking, revealing what was behind it.
 At the same time, I felt an increase in energy.
-Although it was basically the same as a month ago, a month ago, the forehead area seemed to be fused with the skull and was not moving, and while the energy was increasing, it seemed to weaken over time and was difficult to stabilize.
+Although it was basically the same as a month ago, a month ago, the forehead area seemed to be fused with the skull and was not moving, and while the energy was increasing, it gradually weakened and was difficult to stabilize.

 This time, compared to last time, there is a certain continuity, but it seems that it still returns to its original state over time.
 However, it can be reopened with a short meditation, so it seems to be becoming easier to open.